 Being Honest on Linkedin

 Examples of this can range from small omissions and slightly disingenuous details to outright fictional statements on a profile.
-Here are a few of the most common examples of dishonesty we have come across on LinkedIn:
+Here are a few of the most common examples of dishonesty we have come across on LinkedIn and how you can avoid being accused of dishonesty.

 Not having an up-to-date photo on your LinkedIn profile can be incredibly misleading.
-While I don’t think you need to update it very often, it should at least be from the last few years, so it gives an accurate reflection of how you look now – who are you kidding?
+While you don’t think you need to update it very often, it should at least be from the last few years, so it gives an accurate reflection of how you look now.

 Sometimes when a role doesn’t work out and an individual leaves a company on bad terms, it can be tempting for them to leave it out of their list of roles on their LinkedIn profile.
 This kind of dishonesty never pays – it’s quite common for people to have ups and downs in a career, and it’s better to be upfront about this rather than trying to hide it and be found out as a liar further down the line.

-Trust is critically important to a recruiter, and LinkedIn becomes problematic for us when we can’t trust what people are saying about themselves.
+Trust is critically important to a recruiter, and LinkedIn becomes problematic when there is limited trust in what people are saying about themselves.

 While the Oakstone team all make regular use of LinkedIn when conducting hires, we would never solely rely on it to select suitable candidates for a role.
 Instead, we have a thorough, structured methodology which involves in-depth research, phone contact and face-to-face interviews, and this ensures we don’t fall foul of individuals who misrepresent or overstate their achievements and competencies on their LinkedIn profiles.